Clastify logo

 FormulaCommon nameSystematic style

-Oxidation states are especially useful in redox chemistry because rises and falls in oxidation state show where oxidation and reduction have occurred.
-That leads into analysing redox reactions later.
+Oxidation states are especially useful in redox chemistry because increases and decreases in oxidation state show where oxidation and reduction have occurred.
+This leads into analysing redox reactions later.

 Why the graph is not a smooth climb

-Across a period, first ionization energy generally rises because nuclear charge increases, while shielding by inner shells changes little.
-The graph still has two clear dips: from group 2 to group 13, and from group 15 to group 16.
+First ionization energy generally rises across a period.
+Nuclear charge increases, while shielding by inner shells changes very little.
+The line is not perfectly smooth, though: there are two key drops, from group 2 to group 13, and from group 15 to group 16.
 Those breaks show that electrons occupy sublevels and orbitals with different energies.

 Image